Vav Labs

 TileMap-driven grids, not duplicate map state

-The first useful release is planned around TileMap and TileMapLayer workflows: generated grids, terrain costs, blocked cells, dynamic blockers, and navigation data that does not have to be maintained in a second secret map.
+The first useful release is being developed around TileMap and TileMapLayer workflows: generated grids, terrain costs, blocked cells, dynamic blockers, and navigation data that does not have to be maintained in a second secret map.

 Tactical movement beyond shortest path